zwettemaan/TightenerDocs/Releases/Alpha/README.md

 Eighth alpha release, 1-Jan-2024, build 284

 This version adds support for activation and licensing.
-There is a new app called 'PluginInstaller' in the Apps subfolder.
+There is a new app called 'License Manager' in the Apps subfolder.
 This app has two modes:
 - Standard mode: allow users to register, send purchase orders to suppliers, and handle activations of softwares on their computers.
 - Developer/Supplier mode: allow developers to register, add products to their